 It is important when adding exercise into your daily life to measure your resting heart rate (average 60-80 beats per minute) and also calculate your maximum heart rate (220 minus your age).
 An ideal target heart rate is 85 percent of your maximum heart rate (MHR) and should be reached by starting with 50 percent of your MHR and building up intensity over time.
 Use the American Heart Association’s Target Heart Rate chart to help find your MHR.

 Remember to always see a licensed healthcare provider for cardiovascular screening and management.
-Use the Women in Balance healthcare provider tool to find a provider near you.

 More information on exercise can be found on the American Heart Association website: American Heart Association

 Written By Michelle Williams, NCNM Naturopathic Medicine Program.
 Edited by Dr. Elise Schroeder

 “American Heart Association Recommendations for Physical Activity in Adults.”
 American Heart Association Recommendations for Physical Activity in Adults.
 American Heart Association, 05 Jan.
 2015.
 Web.
 06 Feb.
 2015. <http://www.heart.org/HEARTORG/GettingHealthy/PhysicalActivity/FitnessBasics/American-Heart-Association-Recommendations-for-Physical-Activity-in-Adults_UCM_307976_Article.jsp>.

 Coulter, Stephanie A., MD.
 “Epidemiology of Cardiovascular Disease in Women.”
 Texas Heart Institute Journal 38.2 (2011): 145-47.
 NCBI.
 Web.
 1 Feb.
 2015.